insberr/insberr/README.md

 - None at the moment

 ## Links
+- [Website](https://insberr.github.io/) My website.
+I plan on redoing it later.
 - [Discord Server (Chats)](https://discord.gg/gRMbZyU) This is my main discord server.
 It's a place to chat I guess.
-- [Discord Server (Programming)](https://discord.gg/6kFYJAP) (Finally added the link) This is the discord server for all programming things I do
+- [Discord Server (Programming)](https://discord.gg/6kFYJAP) This is the discord server for all programming things I do
 - [Twitter](https://twitter.com/Insberr) Using Twitter is like being a bird in a cage
 - [npm](https://www.npmjs.com/~insberr) There isnt much there at the moment.